What Happens to Sex When You Stop Pretending You're 35

 We are entering the era of Organic/Synthetic Relationships.
 This might mean a romantic involvement with a chatbot or a companion robot.
 In Japan, studies with the RoBoHoN robots showed that elderly participants formed deep, meaningful attachments to their robotic companions.
 These relationships can be safe, pleasurable, and free of coercion—provided they are built on mutual respect.

-Navigating Divorce and Relationship Transitions in NYC: A Pragmatic Guide for Professionals
+Navigating Divorce and Relationship Transitions in New York

 Divorce in New York is amplified by the high-stakes real estate market and the competitive professional culture.
 Logistical complexities—such as deciding who remains in a co-op or how to divide high-asset portfolios—often lead to "toxic stalemates" that require specialized clinical intervention to resolve without excessive legal friction.